OPEnSLab-OSU/WeedWarden/README.txt

-This is the Master branch.
+This is the Dev branch.
 We will use this untill we switch to loom2.